KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 **The `user.name` and `user.email` must match your gpg key details (`gpg -k`) or you will get a "Secret Key Not Available" error later on:**

-We also want to enable a new git merge driver:
+We also want to enable a dedicated git merge driver for the `debian/changelog` files:

 ```console
 kali@kali:~$ cat <<EOF >> ~/.gitconfig